maxshafer/shafer-research-group/content/home/welcome.md

 <br>

-If you are interested in contributing to, working with, or joining to the <b>Sleep Evolution Group</b> in any capacity please reach out to Prof. Maxwell (Max) Shafer.
+If you are interested in contributing to, working with, or joining the <b>Sleep Evolution Group</b> in any capacity please reach out to <a href="mailto:max.shafer@gmail.com">Prof. Maxwell (Max) Shafer</a>.
 </p>